ghrua/ccpr_release/README.md

 ### 4.3 Human-annotated Word Alignment (for Retrieval Evaluation)

-Please download the pre-processed data-bin from [this link](https://drive.google.com/file/d/1xCa8xrQrx-O8lxM2Y0WNadUpqiLBPJ-w/view?usp=share_link), and put it to the root directory of this project, i.e., this folder.

 If you want to pre-process the data of human-annotated word alignment by youself, please download the raw data as follows:

 |        |                                     URL                                     | Re-name           |